luoyi-hi/My-test/README.md

 [1] Xu Liu, Yutong Xia, Yuxuan Liang, Junfeng Hu, Yiwei Wang, Lei Bai, Chao Huang, Zhenguang Liu, Bryan Hooi, and Roger Zimmermann.
 2023.
 LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting.
 In The Annual Conference on Neural Information Processing Systems.
 New Orleans, LA, USA.

-### 1.2 Data Description
+### 1.2 Data Generation for Model Training
 We use the 2019 SD, GLA, and CA datasets.
 First, we obtain all samples through a sliding window, then split the samples into training, validation, and test sets in a 6:2:2 ratio.
 The generated data will be stored in the “BasicTS-master/datasets” directory.
 In each data directory, the “his.npz” file contains the raw traffic flow features, as well as the corresponding daily and weekly features.
 The “adj_mx.pkl” file contains the adjacency matrix for the data, and “desc.json” stores the data information.
 Other folders, such as “{input_len}_{output_len}”, store the sample indices for the training, validation, and test sets for the corresponding forecast length.
-The number of samples for each forecast step is summarized in Table 3:

 ### 1.3 Experimental Setup

-We use the 2019 SD, GLA, and CA datasets.
-First, we obtain all samples through a sliding window, then split the samples into training, validation, and test sets in a 6:2:2 ratio.

-The generated data will be stored in the “BasicTS-master/datasets” directory.
-In each data directory, the “his.npz” file contains the raw traffic flow features, as well as the corresponding daily and weekly features.
-The “adj_mx.pkl” file contains the adjacency matrix for the data, and “desc.json” stores the data information.
-Other folders, such as “{input_len}_{output_len}”, store the sample indices for the training, validation, and test sets for the corresponding forecast length.

 Our model is implemented based on the "BasicTS" framework.
 The FaST model uses the Adam optimizer with an initial learning rate of 0.002, and a weight decay parameter of 0.0001 for regularization.
 During the FaST training process, the learning rate scheduling strategy uses `MultiStepLR`, which decays the learning rate by a factor of 0.5 at the 10th, 20th, 30th, 40th, and 50th epochs for multi-stage progressive optimization, helping the model converge more stably.
 The maximum training epochs for all methods are set to 100, with early stopping on the validation set to determine the best parameters.
 The performance is evaluated using MAE, RMSE, and MAPE.
 All experiments are conducted in an environment with an AMD EPYC 7532 @2.40GHz, NVIDIA RTX A6000 GPU (48GB), 128GB RAM, and Ubuntu 20.04.
 The default deep learning library is PyTorch 2.2.1, and the Python version is 3.11.